maxlebedev/maleficer/README.md

     - it would be cool to use scrolls as materials for something
         * if you roll a bad spell, it shouldn't just be trash
 ## UX
-    - Should all ranged animations happen simultaneously?
-        * animation queue?
     - one-turn-per-square moving projectiles
     - use that M icon
     - other menus probably want backgrounds.